 Recent heavy rains have brought much needed water to the drought stricken San Jose, California, but one of my fruit trees was not happy about it.
 Take a look at the photo below to see how water pooled around the tree.

 The drainage around trees with irrigation rings was fine.
 I can only assume that it was the cement curb around the tree that was at least partially to blame for flooding my poor little nectarine tree.
 At the same time, the drainage pattern was so significantly different, that I will have to explore other possible causes and remedy them.
 Rainwater generally moves down, due to gravity, and sideways, toward drier areas.
 The curb prevents that sideways movement.
 All that standing water can lead to crown rot, root rot, and many other fungal diseases.

 What is porosity?

 Porosity, or permeability, in the garden refers to the ability of air and water to move through tiny pockets in the soil.
 These tiny spaces are called macropores and micropores, depending on their size.
 Soil that is rich in organic material tends to have a variety of macropores and micropores that improve its porosity.
 Porous soil allows roots to reach out freely to find water and nutrients.
-In San Jose, we tend to have heavy clay soil that is made up of very tiny particles that leave few spaces in between.
+In my yard, we tend to have heavy clay soil that is made up of very tiny particles that leave few spaces in between.
 Porosity is measured as a percentage of spaces compared to the soil around them.
-Clay soil has a porosity of 40-60%, while sandy soils have a porosity of 30-40%.

 What happens when it rains?